russtelen/russtelen/README.md

 📫 You can reach me at russelltelen@gmail.com.

-- :computer: Web Technologies I've learned so far are:
+- :computer: Technologies I've learned so far are:
-    - JavaScript
-    - JQuery
-    - MySQL
+    - HTML, CSS, Bootstrap, JavaScript, jQuery
-    - MongoDB
+    - MySQL and MongoDB
     - Express
     - NodeJS
     - iOS With Swift